heynemann/cow/README.md

                 ('/', HelloWorldHandler),
             )

-Now if you run `server.py` and access `http://localhost:4444/` you should see the string 'Hello World'.
+Now if you run `server.py` and access `http://localhost:4444/` you should see the string `Hello World`.

 how do I test my code
 ---------------------